WrungCodes/example-crypto-microservice/README.md

 to use `sequelize-cli` change directory to src/database/sequelize

-docker exec -it payercoin_queue redis-cli FLUSHALL  // reset redis database
+docker exec -it queue redis-cli FLUSHALL  // reset redis database